Building 12, N036

 LLCD was powered-on, and the signal with LADEE was acquired on September 27th, 2013.

 LLCD began to demonstrate the capabilities of laser communications, from the Moon, with the first successful pass occurring on October 18th, 2013.

-LLCD will continue to demonstrate the possibilities of laser communications technology and the future of space communications for 30 days.
+LLCD demonstrated the possibilities of laser communications technology and the future of space communications for 30 days.

 After LADEE was successfully placed into lunar orbit, the LLGT in White Sands, NM was able to acquire the location of the LADEE spacecraft.
 After the LLGT connected with the LLST aboard the LADEE spacecraft, their signals were "locked" and data began to flow from the Moon back down to Earth, via infrared laser light.